jonascarpay/fizzbuzz-firehose/README.md

 ```

 Here's a very naive baseline that's essentially the same thing as the `println` implementation.
-There's more assembly code now, but looks like that's mostly because of the more explicit error handling.
+There's more assembly code now, but that's mostly because of the more explicit error handling.
 Too early to analyze in great detail.

 TODO: talk about the differences